top of page

 Principal Consultant and Creator, AI-Integrated Emotional Wellness

-AI-Integrated Emotional Wellness (AIEW) refers to the broad interface between the cognitive abilities of artificial intelligence and the complexity of human emotion.
-Acknowledging the irreplaceable importance of authentic, in-person communication, AIEW focuses on how artificial intelligence can foster emotional well-being.
+AI-Integrated Emotional Wellness (AIEW) refers to the ethical and responsible interface between the cognitive abilities of artificial intelligence and the complexity of human emotion.
+While AI can provide accessible strategies, tools, and support to promote emotional well-being, AIEW recognizes a fundamental truth: authentic, face-to-face human presence is irreplaceable—and essential—for emotional wellness.

 Artificial intelligence (AI) is a branch of computer science that enables machines to perform tasks that traditionally require human cognitive abilities.
 Essentially, AI empowers computers to think and act like people.